prohannah07/ThreadUI/README.md

 ## Getting Started
-After cloning, run `flutter pub get` on the root folder of the project -> this will install the necessary dependencies and packages
+After cloning, run `flutter pub get` on the root folder of the project -> this will install the necessary dependencies and packages that you need in order to run the application.

 ## Flutter Useful Links